 Kaitlin says

-Aww, yay!
-So glad you enjoyed it, Kasia.
-And excellent call with more relish!
+Hello, Kasia!
+So glad you enjoyed this recipe and great call with more relish.
 Haha, love that.
 Thanks for coming back to share your kind and helpful feedback!